mrak/stubby4node/README.md

 #### query

 * values are full-fledged __regular expressions__
-* if ommitted, stubby ignores query parameters for the given url.
+* if omitted, stubby ignores query parameters for the given url.
 * a yaml hashmap of variable/value pairs.
 * allows the query parameters to appear in any order in a uri